-If you walk around Old Montreal, you’ll feel as if you’ve been transported to a European Village from the 1800s.
+If you walk around Old Montreal, you’ll feel as if you’ve been transported to a European village from the 1800s.

 If you’re big on fall foliage, mid-September to early November is the perfect time to enjoy the colorful yellows, oranges, and reds that are prevalent on the trees around the city.

-Where is Montreal?
+Where is Montreal, Canada?

-The city is located on an island in the Saint Lawrence River and only about 3 hours from Quebec City, 2.5 hours from Ottawa, and a 6.5-hour drive from New York City.
+The city is located on an island in the Saint Lawrence River and only about three hours from Quebec City, two hours from Ottawa, and a six hour drive from New York City.

 How to Get from Quebec City to Montreal

 The quickest way to get from Quebec City to Montreal is to rent a car and take Autoroute 40 O.

 If you want to save money or you’re not interested in driving, you can take the train to Montreal from Quebec City using Via Rail Canada.

-If you’d prefer to take the bus to Montreal, you can hop on the Orléans Express (Montreal-Quebec Express).
+If you’d prefer to take the bus to Montreal from Quebec City, you can hop on the Orléans Express (Montreal-Quebec Express).